YanLuong/Amazon_Vine_Analysis/README1.md

 ## Summary

 Based on the current results only, there appears to be some bias from paid vine reviews favouring higher ratings in comparison to unpaid reviews.
-There are some limitations though, there were significantly more unpaid reviews vs paid vine reviews.
+5 Star ratings accounted for 51% of paid vine reviews compared to 38% for unpaid reviews which is quite a difference.
+There are some limitations in the analysis to acknowledge though.
+There were significantly more unpaid reviews vs paid vine reviews.
 Paid vine reviews accounted for 0.23% of the total number of reviews which makes the comparison unequal.
-If the number of paid reviews were in line with the number of unpaid reviews than we could have a clearer picture and have a more definitive answer.
+If the number of paid reviews were in line with the number of unpaid reviews than we could have a clearer picture and a more definitive answer.

 The screenshots below, show how the ratings are distributed across paid and unpaid reviews.
 In the paid review bar chart, we can see a clear positive relationship between the star rating and the number of reviews in comparison to unpaid reviews which has a slightly different distribution.